xunil17/ShengJi/README.md

 # 3: Gameplay
-Each round, somebody leads a card - must follow suit Goal is for the Defenders to
+Each round, somebody leads a card - must follow suit Goal is for the Defenders to score 80 points
+Goal is for Attackers to prevent scoring 80 points

+If defenders win, they rank up
+If attackers win, they become defenders

+Random rules below: